theAfricanQuant/trade/README.rst

 Live sample app
 ---------------

-**The sample app is not working right now (2018-07-11).**
+**The sample app is not working right now (2018-08-08).**

-A peak of interest in this app made the server costs too high for me.
-I'm working on a solution.
+**A peak of interest in this app made the server costs too high for me.
+I'm working on a JavaScript implementation that will be suitable for browsers and Node.js.
+The sample app will be back again soon, in your browser.
+Check this repo for updates.**

-It used to work like this (and hopefully will work again soon):
+It used to be like this:

 This is a **sample app** built with **trade**.
 It runs as a service.